logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Mitigation

 This attack is mitigated by the storage provider losing its request collateral for the first slot once it is abandoned.
-Additionally, after filling the first slot, the provider begins to accrue rewards over time, but these rewards are only paid out if the request is successfully completed.
-This delayed payout acts as an additional disincentive for the storage provider to abandon the slot.
+Additionally, after filling the first slot, the rewards are only paid out if the request is successfully completed.
+This delayed payout acts as an additional disincentive f or the storage provider to abandon the slot.
-``

 #### DREAD Score